tejbans/tejbans.github.io/_posts/2016-10-18-Routing-and-Resolving.md

 The two most commonly used packages for defining the routes in an angularjs app are ngRoute and ui-router.
 In ngRoute every route must be represented by a url.

-In ui-router - which is a open source project, the main concept is of a ‘UI state’.
+In ui-router (which is a open source project), the main concept is of a ‘UI state’.
 For example, you can have a route with no unique url for that route whatsoever.

 However, url routing is also supported so you can have a state that is associated with a particular URL.

-Also nested views are supported.
 Let's look at ui-router in more details.
 After you have installed and referenced ui-router in the your project.

 The first step is to inject the ui-router as a dependency  in your module.